Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Experiment

 \subsection{Evaluting IQLoc}

-\subsubsection{\textbf{Answering RQ$_1$: Performance of IQLoc}}
+\subsubsection{Answering RQ$_1$: Performance of IQLoc}

 Table \ref{tab:rq1_performance} presents the performance of IQLoc in terms of Mean Average Precision (MAP), Mean Reciprocal Rank (MRR), and accuracy at different top-K results (HIT@1, HIT@5, HIT@10).
-For the randomly split datasets, we run the experiments five times, and the table shows the mean performance from five separate runs.
+For the randomly split dataset, we repeated our experiments five times with different random seeds, and report the mean performance across these runs.
+This repeated experiment helps reduce bias from any single random split of the dataset.
 On the other hand, we run our experiment once for the time-wise split dataset.

 In the random split, IQLoc achieves a MAP of 0.493, indicating that, on average, the relevant documents (a.k.a., buggy source code) rank higher than the irrelevant ones.
 Similarly, the MRR is 0.520, suggesting that the first relevant document is, on average, found within the top 2 positions.
 IQLoc achieves a HIT@1 of 0.423, indicating that 42.3\% of the bug reports have their relevant documents (a.k.a., buggy source code) retrieved as the top-ranked result.
 It also achieves a HIT@5 of 0.647, indicating that $\approx$65\% of the bug reports have returned at least one buggy document within the top 5 positions, whereas the HIT@10 measure is 0.721.